-Then, in 1980, the well-known algot trader, the founder and president of LBRGroup Linda Raschke introduced the modernized version of the Keltner Channel to the public, where the ATR indicator was already used to calculate the channel width.
+Then, in 1980, the well-known algot trader, the founder, and president of LBRGroup Linda Raschke introduced the modernized version of the Keltner Channel to the public, where the ATR indicator was already used to calculate the channel width.

 Another talented trader – Robert Colby – advised to take the closing of the bar as a cost and apply Linda Raschke’s modification together with the exponential moving average (EMA).
-This is how we know this wonderful indicator in our time.
+This is how we know this wonderful indicator of our time.

 Description of the indicator